 Manors towering over the Apennines in the province of Reggio Emilia and guarding fascinating past stories and majestic architecture, such as Carpineti Castle and Bianello Castle, home of his mother Beatrice of Lorraine, a princess of royal lineage, and the place where Matilda was crowned deputy queen of Italy by Emperor Henry V.

-Then there are the ruins of Canossa Castle, Rossena Castle and Sarzano Castle
+Then there are the ruins of Canossa Castle, Rossena Castle and Sarzano Castle.

 From Mantua to Lucca, or rather from the blood of Christ in the Church of Sant'Andrea to the Volto Santo, passing through Reggio Emilia, the route is a slow walk through the history of Matilde di Canossa, the authentic female protagonist of the Middle Ages but also a chance to decide to deviate towards the UNESCO MaB Reserve of the Tuscan-Emilian Apennines or immerse yourself in the scents of the ancient vinegar cellars, places of worship to discover the processing of Traditional Balsamic Vinegar of Reggio Emilia PDO, the protagonist of the table together with Parmigiano Reggiano.